 The worker, a 44-year-old man from Katy, Texas, was part of a crew working on the storage rig.
-When the rig exploded, it injured seven others and rattled nearby homes.
-Four out of the seven taken to the hospital were released, and rescue workers were able to get inside to turn off the gas.
+The rig exploded and injured seven others and rattled nearby homes.
+Four out of the seven taken to the hospital were released.
+The rescue workers were able to get inside to turn off the gas.

-The cause of the blast is unknown, but officials suspect that there was a chemical reaction on the platform after maintenance.
+The cause of the blast is unknown, however officials suspect that there was a chemical reaction on the platform after maintenance.

 The Dangers of Working on an Oil Rig

 Drilling for oil and natural gas is one of the most dangerous professions in the United States.
-Sadly, the risks are unavoidable for workers, because they live on the rig for weeks at a time.
-Many will work 12-hour shifts and deal with combustible materials daily.
+Above all, the risks are unavoidable for workers, because they live on the rig for weeks at a time.
+For instance, many will work 12-hour shifts and deal with combustible materials daily.